-It is the approach and attitude of each Non-Executive Director which determines their independence, and this must be considered in relation to each Director, while taking into account all other relevant factors as described herein.
+It is the approach and attitude of each Non-executive Director which determines their independence, and this must be considered in relation to each Director, while taking into account all other relevant factors as described herein.

 Determination of the independence of each Director is made with reference to the factors set out above.
-As at 30 June 2021, the Board comprises a majority of six Independent directors.
+As at 30 June 2022, the Board comprises a majority of six Independent Directors.

 Directors are initially appointed by the full Board subject to election by shareholders at the next general meeting.
-Under the Company's constitution the tenure of a Director is subject to reappointment by shareholders not later than the third anniversary following his or her last appointment.
+Under the Company's constitution, the tenure of a Director is subject to reappointment by shareholders not later than the third anniversary following his or her last appointment.
 There is no maximum age for Directors.

-The Board has made the determination that Mr McKeith, Mr Askew, Mr Attew, Mr Smith, Ms Hall and Ms Binns are all Independent Directors.
-Mr Klein is the Executive Chairman and Mr Conway is the Finance Director and Chief Financial Officer and are therefore not considered to be independent.
+The Board has made the determination that Mr Attew, Mr McKeith, Mr Askew, Mr Smith, Ms Hall and Ms Binns are all Independent Directors.
+Mr Klein is the Executive Chair and Mr Conway is the Finance Director and Chief Financial Officer and are therefore not considered to be independent.

-The length of service and an assessment of the independence of each Director is detailed in the table below:
+The length of service and an assessment of the independence of each Director is detailed in the following table.

-Name of Director Position Length of Service (as at 30 June 2021 Independent Mr Jacob Klein Executive Chairman 9 years 8 months No Mr Lawrence Conway Finance Director & CFO 9 years 8 months No Mr Thomas McKeith Lead Independent Director 7 years 6 months Yes Mr James Askew Non- Executive Director 9 years 8 months Yes Ms Andrea Hall Non- Executive Director 3 years 9 months Yes Mr Jason Attew Non- Executive Director 1 year 7 months Yes Mr Peter Non- Smith Executive Director 1 year 3 months Yes Ms Victoria Binns Non- Executive Director 1 year 3 months Yes
+Name of Position Length of Independent Director service as at 30 June 2022 Mr Jacob Klein Executive Chair 10 years 8 months No Mr Lawrence Conway Finance Director & CFO 10 years 8 months No Mr Jason Attew Lead Independent Director 2 years 7 months Yes Mr James Askew Non- executive Director 10 years 8 months Yes Ms Andrea Hall Non- executive Director 4 years 9 months Yes Mr Thomas McKeith Non- executive Director 8 years 6 months Yes Mr Peter Smith Non- executive Director 2 years 3 months Yes Ms Victoria Binns Non- executive Director 2 years 3 months Yes does not believe it is necessary at this stage to appoint an Independent Chair of the Board.